grafana/tempo/docs/tempo/website/getting-started/tempo-in-grafana.md

 ## Metrics from spans

-Requests Error Duration (RED) metrics can be used to drive service graphs and other ready-to-go visualizations of your span data.
+RED metrics can be used to drive service graphs and other ready-to-go visualizations of your span data.
+RED metrics represent

+- Rate, the number of requests per second
+- Errors, the number of those requests that are failing
+- Duration, the amount of time those requests take,

 Metrics generation is disabled by default.

-Contact Grafana Support to enable metrics generation for your organization.
+Refer to [Metrics-generator configuration]({{< relref "../configuration">}}) for information on enabling metrics generation.

 <p align="center"><img src="../assets/trace_service_graph.png" alt="Trace service graph"></p>